lomaxanthony/OneAndDone/README.md

 # One&Done Golf

-The **One&Done Golf** is a web application designed to track player standings and earnings for a golf league.
-Players select one golfer per tournament, and their earnings from that golfer are added to their season total.
-Players are not allow to select a golfer more than once per season.
-The Player with the most money earned at the end of the season win for the year.
-The app provides a dynamic leaderboard to display player rankings based on total earnings as well as some additional stats about player's selctions and golfers performance.
+**One&Done Golf** is a web application designed to track player standings and earnings in a golf league.
+Players select one golfer per tournament, and the earnings from that golfer are added to their season total.
+Players cannot select the same golfer more than once per season.
+The player with the highest earnings at the end of the season wins the contest.
+The app features a dynamic leaderboard that displays player rankings based on total earnings, along with additional stats about a player's selections and golfer performance.

 ## Key Features